ziap/wf-helper/readme.md

 ## Motivation

-I'm stuck with C# and Winforms for the time being and as a web developer I think creating UI with code is a lot better and more consistent than buidling UI with Visual Studio / MonoDevelop / Jetbrains Rider form designer.
+I'm stuck with C# and Winforms for the time being and as a web developer, I think creating UI with code is a lot better and more consistent than building UI with Visual Studio / MonoDevelop / Jetbrains Rider form designer.
-Initially I thought coding UI in C# is quick and easy but it's repetitive and exhausting so I created this design template and helper library to help me code future apps faster.
+Initially, I thought coding UI in C# is quick and easy but it's repetitive and exhausting so I created this design template and helper library to help me code future apps faster.

 ### Features

- - [x] Modified Forms Fast creation of UI elements.
+ - [x] Modified Forms for fast creation of UI elements.
  - [x] Container size based on elements sizes and their spacings.
  - [ ] Modified Panels for recursively grouping UI elements.